MicrosoftDocs/WSL/WSL/wsl2-kernel.md

 ## Install the Linux kernel update package

+> [!NOTE]
+> If the installer cant find WSL 1 right click the Linux kernel update installer, then press uninstall then rerun the installer

 To install the Linux kernel update package:

 	1. Run the update package downloaded in the previous step.